forkphorus/forkphorus/README.md

 Forkphorus is written in mostly TypeScript, which must be compiled to JavaScript to run in a browser.

  * [Install node.js and npm](https://nodejs.org/en/) (npm is usually included with node)
- * **Easy way:**
+ * **Automated way:**
-   * Run `npm run dev` in your terminal when in the repository's root.
+   * Run `npm run watch` in your terminal when in the repository.
-   * Open any of the links output in the console
+   * Open any of the links output in the console.
+   * **VS Code Users:** You can do this using Tasks: Command Pallet (Ctrl+Shift+P) -> "Run Build Task" -> "npm: watch" -> "TypeScript problems (Watch mode)".
+Other editors may have something similar.
  * **Manual way:** (only if the first method didn't work)
-   * Install dependencies by running `npm install` in the root of the repository
+   * Install dependencies by running `npm install` in the repository.
-   * Run `tsc -w` to automatically
+   * Run `tsc -w` to start the TypeScript compiler in watch mode.
    * Open index.html in your browser with a local HTTP server or a file:// URL.
- * Edit TypeScript source in the phosphorus folder, and changes to the .ts files will automatically retrigger a build.
+ * Edit TypeScript files in the `phosphorus` folder, and the compiler will automatically rebuild the output.
  * Refresh to observe changes.

 If for some reason you don't want to or can't do that, then you could edit phosphorus.dist.js directly instead.